magento/knowledge-base/src/troubleshooting/general/updater-application-is-not-available-error.md

 ---
 title: '"Updater application is not available" error'
-labels: 2.2.x,2.3.x,Magento Commerce,how to,install,update,updater,web setup wizard,Adobe Commerce,on-premises,open source
+labels: 2.2.x,2.3.x,Magento Commerce,how to,install,update,updater,web setup wizard,Adobe Commerce,on-premises,Magento Open Source
 ---

 This article talks about the solution for the "updater application is not available" issue you might face when trying to update/install Adobe Commerce on-premises using the Web Setup Wizard.